-Butter has been a staple in kitchens around the world for centuries, and its popularity shows no signs of slowing down.
-From its creamy texture to its rich flavor, it's no surprise that butter is a staple in many dishes and baked goods.
+Butter has been a staple in kitchens around the world for centuries, and its resurgenece in popularity shows no signs of slowing down.
+From its creamy texture to its rich flavor, it's no surprise that butter is a staple in many dishes and baked goods, including our very own butter cookies.

-In recent years, butter has gained even more popularity globally as people have started to embrace traditional and artisanal production methods.
+Another driver behind butter's recent spur in popularity is due to a growing trend of embracing traditional and artisanal production methods.
 Whether it's European-style cultured butter, small-batch churned butter, or grass-fed butter, there is no shortage of options to choose from.
 It's clear that the global love for butter is here to stay.

 What's Inside Butter: Ingredients and How It's Made